 Some 84 percent of HR directors agree that burnout – which was only officially recognised four years ago – needs to be addressed in their organisation (Clear Review, 2022).
 We suggest ways organisations can help prevent this stressful workplace syndrome.

 It’s now considered legacy thinking to put all the responsibility for wellbeing on the individual: forward-thinking organisations make wellbeing a shared responsibility, with work a core component.

-Burnout was officially recognised by the World Health Organization (WHO) in 2019.
-WHO calls burnout an ‘occupational phenomenon’ rather than a medical condition.
+The World Health Organization (WHO) officially recognised burnout in 2019.
+It calls burnout an ‘occupational phenomenon’ rather than a medical condition.

 “Burnout is a syndrome conceptualised as resulting from chronic workplace stress that has not been successfully managed.
 It is characterised by three dimensions:

 - increased mental distance from one’s job, or feelings of negativism or cynicism related to one’s job

 Burnout refers specifically to phenomena in the occupational context and should not be applied to describe experiences in other areas of life.”

 - 15 percent of the GCC population suffers mental health issues in any given year

 - Untreated mental illness in the GCC results in at least 37.5 million lost productive hours